avast/rabbitmq-scala-client/README.md

     queueName = "test"

-    prefetchCount = 100 // don't change if you have a reason to do so ;-)
+    prefetchCount = 100 // don't change unless you have a reason to do so ;-)

     // should the consumer declare queue he wants to read from? declare {